Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Meatballs Are Healthy, Unless…

-Clearly, red meat is good for dogs, but not all red meat dishes are safe to offer as food.
+Clearly, red meat is good for most dogs, unless they have a specific allergy to it.
+Likewise, not all red meat dishes are safe to offer as food.
 Different red meats are cooked with varying ingredients.
 Meatballs can be good as long as they don’t contain the following:

 • Garlic and onion: Onion and garlic are toxic to dogs and can lead to a range of health problems, including anemia.